 2) Whereas the Parable of the Wheat and the tares includes the destruction of the wicked, but lays stress in the end upon the way in which “the righteous will shine forth as the sun in the kingdom of their Father,” thus emphasizing the promise of a glorious future for believers, the Parable of the Dragnet places the emphasis upon the destruction of the wicked.So, the primary focus of this parable is the future and final judgment of the wicked.

 Now, having considered the differences between this parable and the earlier one, let's get back to the similarities.
 There are four concepts or events that Jesus repeats in this parable, and this means that He wants to place particular emphasis upon them.
-So let's take them one at a time:
+So let's consider them one at a time:

 First, there is the reference to the end of the age [συντελείᾳ τοῦ αἰῶνος].
 As we saw before, in our examination of the Parable of the Wheat and the Tares, this is a reference to the time of Christ's future return.
-It is important to remember that Jesus basically breaks down redemptive history from His time into two ages, which He refers to as this age and the age to come, and He sees the age to come as that in which we will experience eternal life.
+It is important to remember that Jesus basically breaks down redemptive history from His time into two ages, which He refers to as this age and the age to come, and He sees the age to come as that in which we will experience the fullness of eternal life.
 For example:

 NKJ Matthew 12:32 “Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.”